-If you’re here, you’re probably thinking about becoming a house flipper by buying and selling homes for profit.
+If you’re researching the best books on flipping houses, you’re probably thinking about becoming a house flipper by buying and selling homes for profit.
 This could be a great strategy—and one that can potentially help you get ahead in the real estate market.

 But at the same time, flipping houses is expensive, risky, and requires a lot of hard work.
 As such, it pays to do your due diligence before diving into the market.

 One of the best ways to get started is to hit the books!
-This article highlights the 15 best house flipping books on the market.
+This article highlights the best house-flipping books on the market.

 Any time you’re thinking of doing something new, it’s a good idea to seek expert advice—and J Scott is one real estate expert you should consider.